chdalski/ckad/exercises/b_pods/README.md

 <details><summary>help</summary>

-When trying to apply the pod definiton as is it failes because the cpu limit and the memory limit is set to high.
+When trying to apply the pod definition as is it fails because the cpu limit and the memory limit is set to high.

 Describe the namespace to see it's resource limits.